utnet-org/utility-cli-rs/extensions/README.md

 # NEAR CLI extensions system

 `NEAR CLI` is built to scale.
 The number of possible features is endless.
 Instead of choosing only some of them, we are creating an `Extensions System` that will empower our users to choose, build and share `NEAR CLI` functionality.

 ## How it works

 Extensibility is achieved by translating a `NEAR CLI` invocation of the form `near (?<command>[^ ]+)` into an invocation of an external tool `near-cli-${command}` that then needs to be present in one of the user's `$PATH` directories.
-It means that you can write it in any language and with the use of any framework, it just needs to be called `near-cli-{extension-name}` and be installed on your system.
+It means that you can write it in any language and with the use of any framework, it just needs to be called `near-{extension-name}` and be installed on your system.
 This approach is inspired by [Cargo](https://github.com/rust-lang/cargo).

 ## How to build an extension

 As mentioned above, any binary can become an extension, but we are encouraging developers to use [Rust](https://www.rust-lang.org/), [Clap](https://docs.rs/clap/2.33.0/clap/), and a set of libraries developed by NEAR.
 Here is some of them:

 - `near-cli-builder` - CLI specific helpers to make your life easier and follow the standards of `NEAR CLI` at the same time (NOTE: Under development)
 - `near-api-rs` - Rust library to interact with accounts and smart contracts on NEAR.
 (NOTE: Under development)
 - [near-jsonrpc-client-rs](https://github.com/near/near-jsonrpc-client-rs) - Lower-level JSON RPC API for interfacing with the NEAR Protocol.

 ## Example

 Core `NEAR CLI` does not have validator specific functionality, but we can add it as a simple bash script:

-`near-cli-staking-pool-info`
+`near-staking-pool-info`

 ```bash
 #!/bin/sh
 POOL_ID=$1